Freexan/Freexan/README.md

 I'm Chykalo Oleksandr.
 As a backend developer, I'm always eager to create something new and explore innovative approaches.
 Currently studying at Akademia Finansów i Biznesu Vistula in Warsaw, I love collaborating on open-source projects and continually expanding my skills.
 In my free time, I enjoy playing chess♟️

-## 🌱 My Core Principles

-- **Genuine Strength & Patience**: True strength lies in mastering reactions.
-This principle guides every line of code, and every project I undertake.
-It reminds me to stay calm under pressure and adapt quickly to changes.

-- **Continuous Learning**: In the fast-paced world of technology, I believe in lifelong learning.
-I dedicate time to explore new tools, frameworks, and best practices, ensuring I deliver up-to-date, high-quality solutions.

-- **Collaborative Approach**: I find great value in working closely with colleagues, sharing knowledge, and spark new ideas.
-This open mindset helps me stay innovative and fosters a positive environment for team success.
 ## 🔧 Tech Stack

 ### 🌐 Frontend Frameworks/Libraries: